Bikas0/Minutes-of-Meetings-from-Audio-and-Video/README.md

 <h1>Minutes of Meetings from Audio and Video</h1>

 An automated solution for generating meeting minutes from audio and video files using state-of-the-art AI technologies.
-This project utilizes OpenAI's Whisper for transcription and GPT-4 for generating structured meeting summaries.
+This project utilizes OpenAI's Whisper for transcription and GPT-4 for generating structured meeting summaries.<br>
+<h6>Example of the MOM</h6>
 ![MOM](https://github.com/user-attachments/assets/11a98f4b-19ca-44bd-8602-8296f25fb03f)

 <h3>Features</h3>